 Trip Overview: ~41 mile backpacking loop from the Roads End Trailhead in Kings Canyon National Park. +/- 8,400 feet of elevation with a starting elevation of 5,050 feet and a peak elevation of 12,000 feet.
 Highlights include alpine lakes, expansive granite canyon views, and scenic lake-side campsites.
 We completed this trip over 4 days in July of 2016.

 - High resolution USGS topographic map part 1 (pdf) and part 2 (pdf)

-- Link to purchase USGS topographic map part 1 and part 2.
+- Link to purchase topographic map on Amazon (here)

 Jump to Day 1: Road’s End Trailhead to Junction Meadow

 Jump to Day 2: Junction Meadow to Rae Lakes

 Jump to Day 3: Rae Lakes to Woods Creek Crossing

 Jump to Day 4: Woods Creek Crossing to Roads End Trailhead